Markusimus/esphome-inchanet-wallbox/README.md

 I've included an example also.

 ## inchanet_wallbox
-For connection of esphome to a Inchanet Wallbox using the UART interface (contact the Inchanet for possible upgradde).
+There is used a UART interface for connection to the Inchanet Wallbox (contact the Inchanet for possible upgrade).

 Currently, this component is designed to read all values from the wallbox and set 3-phase/1-phase charging (via a switch), max charging current (via a select) and default charging current (via a select).